 Nevus araneus is a bright red, faintly pulsatile vascular lesion consisting of a central arteriole with slender projections resembling spider legs.

 Nevus araneus lesions are acquired.
+These lesions are usually less than 0.5 cm across.
 One lesion or small numbers of lesions unrelated to internal disease may occur in children or adults.
-Patients with liver disease or cirrhosis develop many spider angiomas that may become quite prominent.
+Patients with liver disease or cirrhosis develop many spider angiomas that may become quite prominent over time.
 Many women develop lesions during pregnancy or while taking oral contraceptives.

-The lesions are asymptomatic and usually resolve spontaneously about 6 to 9 months postpartum or after oral contraceptives are stopped.
+The lesions are asymptomatic.
+If related to pregnancy or the intake of oral contraceptives, they usually resolve spontaneously approximately 6 to 9 months postpartum or after the medications are stopped.
 Lesions are not uncommon on the faces of children.
 Compression of the central vessel temporarily obliterates the lesion.

 Diagnosis of Nevus Araneus